Soul And / Or Related Artists

 Bobbi signed with Blue Note in 1971.

-Her blend of jazz, funk, pop and R & B fit in well with the new sound of Blue Note, and her six albums for the label ('Flute In', 'Dig This', 'Blacks and Blues', 'Satin Doll', 'Live at Montreux', and 'Fancy Dancer') were all successes.
+Her blend of jazz, funk, pop and R & B fit in well with the new sound of Blue Note, and her six albums for the label ('Flute In', 'Dig This', 'Blacks and Blues', 'Satin Doll', 'Live at Montreux', and 'Fancy Dancer') were all huge successes.

 That same year, she played the Montreux Festival in Switzerland.